mrismanaziz/Reforestation/README.md

-## How do you make a 'one' disappear?
-You add a 'g' and it's 'gone'
+## Why can't you use "Beef stew" as a password?
+Because it's not stroganoff.